-One bedroom, one bathroom, one garden, one kitchen… now my walk-in wardrobe, and one woman taking her first steps into sustainability (and salvage yards).
+One bedroom, one bathroom, one garden, one kitchen…which was transformed into a walk-in wardrobe, and one woman taking her first steps into sustainability (and salvage yards).